FairwindsOps/goldilocks/README.md

 This starts the goldilocks controller.
 Used by the Docker container, it will create vpas for properly labelled namespaces.

+#### Flags
+You can set the default behavior for VPA creation using some flags.
+When specified, labels will always take precedence over the command line flags.

+* `--on-by-default` - create VPAs in all namespaces
+* `--include-namespaces` - create VPAs in these namespaces, in addition to any that are labeled
+* `--exclude-namespaces` - when `--on-by-default` is set, exclude this comma-separated list of namespaces

 ### create-vpas

 `goldilocks create-vpas -n some-namespace`